-- 7. Give out example UI for iteration 2 of project, or refer to it if already given out. - E. The quality of the UI can be measured be empirical testing with actual users (or people having similar characteristics in most cases, not developers!).
+- (3)Clear all copies transitions to Check out details card no copies shown - (4) Checkout all copies transitions to Check out Tab - (5) Cancel transitions to Check out Tab - E. The quality of the UI can be measured be empirical testing with actual users (or people having similar characteristics in most cases, not developers!).
 In the book I alluded to earlier, Schneiderman lists several areas that can be looked at, and that can also be used to compare different ways of structuring a UI: - 1.
 Time to learn: how long does it take a typical user to learn to use the UI well enough to start accomplishing goals? - 2.
 Speed of performance: how quickly can a user accomplish benchmark tasks?